11 Mixed effects regression and post stratification

 The age of survey respondents is strongly related to their propensity to answer “yes” on the defund question.
 On average, our model predicts that moving from the younger age bracket (18-29) to the older one (70+) is associated with a reduction of 31 percentage points in the probability of supporting cuts to police staff.

-This brief example shows that we can apply the same workflow described in earlier chapters to interpet the results of mixed effects models.
+This brief example shows that we can apply the same workflow described in earlier chapters to interpret the results of mixed effects models.
 In the next section, we analyze a similar model from a Bayesian perspective.

 Bayesian regression analysis has a long history in statistics.
 Recent developments in computing, algorithm design, and software development have dramatically lowered the barriers to entry; they have made it much easier for analysts to estimate bayesian mixed effects models.4